aws/secrets-store-csi-driver-provider-aws/README.md

             - objectName: "MySecret"
               objectType: "secretsmanager"
     ```
-* `region` **(optional)**: Specifies the AWS region to use when retrieving secrets from Secrets Manager or Parameter Store.
-If this field is missing, the provider will lookup the region from the `topology.kubernetes.io/region` label on the node.
-This lookup adds overhead to mount requests: clusters using large numbers of pods will therefore benefit from explicitly specifying the region.
+* `region` **(optional)**: Specifies the AWS Region to use when retrieving secrets from Secrets Manager or Parameter Store.
+If this field is missing, the provider will lookup the Region from the `topology.kubernetes.io/region` label on the node.
+This lookup adds overhead to mount requests: clusters using large numbers of pods will therefore benefit from explicitly specifying the Region.
-* `failoverRegion` **(optional)**: Specifies a secondary AWS region to use when retrieving secrets.
+* `failoverRegion` **(optional)**: Specifies a secondary AWS Region to use when retrieving secrets.
 See the [Automated Failover Regions](#automated-failover-regions) section for more information.
 * `pathTranslation` **(optional)**: Specifies a substitution character to use when the path separator character (`/` on Linux) is used in the file name.
 If a secret or parameter name contains the path separator, failures will occur when the provider tries to create a mounted file using the name.
 If unspecified, the underscore character is used, i.e., `My/Path/Secret` will be mounted as `My_Path_Secret`. `pathTranslation` can either be set to `"False"` or a single character string.
 When set to `"False"`, no character substitution is performed.
 * `usePodIdentity` **(optional)**: Determines the authentication approach.
 If not specified, it defaults to using IAM Roles for Service Accounts (IRSA).
   - To use EKS Pod Identity, use any of these values: `"true"`, `"True"`, `"TRUE"`, `"t"`, `"T"`.